odm7341/dispatchDuck/README.md

 There is currently an issue with decrypting DASHDRM streams since the release of Dispatcharr 0.9.0.
 During this release, Dispatcharr was bundled with ffmpeg 8.0 which in some circumstances returns garbled/green video content.
 The solution at this stage is to download an earlier ffmpeg binary and place it into the same directory as dispatchwrapparr.py.
+I have also added a `-ffmpeg` argument to specify a custom ffmpeg location.
 I recommend the use of [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg/releases) latest `portable_linux64-gpl` release binaries.

 ***Method 1: Append a #clearkey=<clearkey> fragment to the stream URL***